AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

     return predictions
 ```

-Now, lets run a naive forecast and inspect it.
+Now, let's run a naive forecast and inspect it.
 We will want pyplot to visualise the output and use mean squared error (MSE) as a measure of accuracy.
 ```python
 from matplotlib import pyplot